itsSubhojit/patient-management-system/README.md

 ### Getting Started
 1. Login with default credentials
 2. Change default passwords
-3. Add doctors and staff members
+3. Add doctors (admin only)
-4. Start registering patients
+4. Register patients
 5. Schedule appointments

 ### Patient Management
-- Click "Patients" in the sidebar
+- Click "Patients" in the navigation bar
 - Use "Add New Patient" to register patients
-- Search patients using the search bar
-- Edit patient information as needed
+- Search and edit patient information
-- View patient details and history
+- View patient details and appointment history

 ### Appointment Scheduling
-- Navigate to "Appointments"
+- Go to "Appointments" in the navigation bar
 - Click "Schedule Appointment"
 - Select patient and doctor
 - Choose date and time
 - Add reason for visit
 - Manage appointment status

-### Medical Records
-- Access "Medical History" from sidebar
-- Add new medical records after patient visits
-- Include vital signs, diagnosis, and treatment
-- Track follow-up appointments
-- Maintain comprehensive patient history

 ### User Management (Admin Only)
-- Access admin panel
-- Add new users (doctors, nurses, staff)
+- Add new doctors
-- Assign appropriate roles
 - Manage user permissions

 ## Database Schema

 ### Main Tables

 - **users**: System users and authentication
 - **patients**: Patient information and demographics
 - **doctors**: Doctor profiles and specializations
 - **appointments**: Appointment scheduling and management
-- **medical_history**: Patient visit records and medical data
-- **prescriptions**: Medication prescriptions
-- **lab_tests**: Laboratory test orders and results
-- **billing**: Patient billing and payment tracking

 ### Key Relationships

 - Users can be linked to doctor profiles
 - Appointments link patients with doctors
-- Medical history tracks patient visits
-- Prescriptions are tied to medical history records

 ## Security Features